 - Place your index finger on the third fret of the high E string.

-While this isn’t a hard and fast rule, this will give you a framework for exploring open C tunings on guitar.
+While this isn’t a hard and fast rule, using these chord shapes will give you a framework for exploring open C tuning on guitar.